oatlog/oatlog/doc/ideas/main.typ

 The point of that is to make old/new semi-naive and a bunch of other parts of the compiler simpler.

+= Merging relations

+Relations with the same primary key where *something* is inserted for all keys, such as lattices can be merged.
+This can be merged with the "forall" for the relevant type.

+= Early exit if action happened

+If the only action is a single insert, then a "premise" can be added if all variables are known and it does not exist in the database.

 = TODO READ
 Papers are just under the first author i looked at.
 I stopped adding authors after a while since this is just too many papers.